aryanrathore1012/fake_news_recognizer/README.md

 2. content : is the stemmed version of author + title Column in train csv

-### the main python program uses the_big_one stemmed content to train while the ipynb uses the train, test, submit data to train and analys the models.
+### 🖋️ the main python program uses the_big_one stemmed content to train while the ipynb uses the train, test, submit data to train and analys the models.

-# Roadmap of the project:-
+# 🛣️ Roadmap of the project

-### 1.Preliminary data analysis:
+### 🛠️ 1.Preliminary data analysis:
 Edit the data to prepare it for further analysis, describe the key features of the data, and summarize the results.

 * the program extract the submit labels and joins them with test

-### 2.Exploratory data analysis:
+### ⛓️ 2.Exploratory data analysis:

 Investigate data sets and summarize their main characteristics, often employing data visualization methods

 * the dataset in the project is filled with text only so there was no visualization needed.

-### 3. Data pre-processing:
+### ⚒️ 3.
+Data pre-processing:

 The dataset is preprocessed in order to check missing values, noisy data, and other inconsistencies before executing it to the algorithm.

 * all three train, test and the_big_one have missing values so they are replaced with "" (empty strings) and labels was typecasted to int64

-### 4. Model development & comparison:
+### 🧰 4.
+Model development & comparison:

 Model comparison involves comparing the performance of different models on a given task to identify which model is most effective.